Anonymity in Family Law: Guide to Publication Bans and Sealing Orders

 What is a Sealing Order?

-When it comes to family law proceedings, sealing orders can play an important role in protecting the privacy rights of those involved.
-It is important to remember that sealing orders are the exception rather than the rule when it comes to legal proceedings; this is why they should be requested sparingly and judiciously.
+When it comes to family law and divorce proceedings, sealing orders can play an important role in protecting the privacy rights of those involved.
+Given the sensitive nature of matters such as child custody, spousal support, and division of property, the courts may grant sealing orders to prevent unnecessary public scrutiny.
+However, it is important to remember that sealing orders are the exception rather than the rule in legal proceedings, and they should be requested sparingly and judiciously.
+Individuals involved in family law disputes should consider consulting family and divorce lawyers to assess whether a sealing order is necessary for their case.

 What is a Publication Ban?